kifbv/aws-terraform-static-website/README.md

 Outputs
 -------

- - `NS0` to `NS3` - the nameservers to tell your domain name registrar to use
+ - `NS0` to `NS3` - the nameservers to tell your domain name registrar to use (doesn't seem to be working so need to grep name_servers in the state file).

 Upload your content
 -------------------